 Using an electric sander rather than a sanding block or paper sanding by hand makes all the difference in the world when you have extensive scratches or damage like this.

 The rest of the piece prepped for paint by hand sanding and cleaning.
-The hardware was simply cleaned with a little soapy water and an old toothbrush.
+This is my process for How To Prep Painted Furniture.
+The hardware is simply cleaned with a little soapy water and an old toothbrush.
 Doing this gets the dust bunnies off while preserving the natural patina on the original hardware.

 The Process – Painting a Vintage Desk

-Once complete, the desk was distressed to perfection to draw just enough attention to the details.
-Lastly, the top was given added protection with our clear satin protective finish, as well as the painted gray body, was sealed with both matte and satin clear protective finishes.
+Once complete, this gray-painted desk is distressed to perfection to bring just enough attention to the details.
+Lastly, the top is given added protection with a clear satin protective sealer.
+The rest of the painted gray body was sealed with both matte and satin clear protective sealer (for no particular reason).

 The Result – Gray Painted Desk